Pasar al contenido principal Saltar al pie de página del mapa del sitio

 • Lectura de 6 minutos

-• Last Updated: 12/12/2023
+• Last Updated: 11/27/2024

 Table of Contents

-In other words, an HR business partner may be among the most significant support you can pursue for your organization.
+In other words, an HR Business Partner may be among the most significant support you can pursue for your organization.

-What Is an HR Business Partner (HRBP)?
+What Is an HR Business Partner?

-Key areas of focus can include:
+Key areas of support and focus can include:

 • HR compliance (local, state, federal)